blackbox-innovation/minios3elephant/README.md

       data:
     ```

 Remember to replace `<...>` placeholders with your actual values.
 The `MINIO_URL` environment variable is set to `http://minio:9000` because `minio` is the name of the Minio service in the Docker Compose file and Docker provides automatic service discovery using the service name as the hostname.
+BUCKET_LIST should be a comma-separated list of the names of the Minio buckets that you want to backup.

 ### 🔒 How to descrypt the data